Shear line affecting eastern section of Luzon: PAGASA

 Flash floods or landslides due to moderate to at times heavy rains are possible.

-Visayas, Caraga, Davao Region, Northern Mindanao, and Zamboanga del Norte, meanwhile, will have cloudy skies with scattered rain showers and thunderstorms.
+Eastern Visayas, Caraga, Davao Region, and Palawan, meanwhile, will have cloudy skies with scattered rain showers and thunderstorms.

-PAGASA said Northern Luzon and the eastern sections of Central and Southern Luzon will have moderate to strong winds and moderate to rough coastal waters.
+According to the weather bureau, the eastern sections of Luzon and Visayas, Palawan, and the rest of Northern Luzon will have moderate to strong winds and moderate to rough coastal waters.